Adjusting to Life in the Dominican Reupublic

 - The electricity is not always dependable, and sometimes we experience power outages.
 Flashlights and headlamps are a necessity.
 However, there have been huge improvements in the power in recent years.

 - Water comes into the street twice a week, and we keep a supply in a huge underground cistern so that water can be pumped up to tanks on the roof.
 In this way, we can have running water.
 We have a twin tub washing machine and space outside in the garden to dry clothes in the sun.

-- Every Dominican home, including ours, is host to flies, ants, mosquitoes, cockroaches, spiders, toads, lizards (and, once in a great while, tarantulas!)—and others of God’s creatures!
+- Every Dominican home, including ours, is host to flies, ants, mosquitoes, cockroaches, spiders, toads, lizards, (once in a great while, even tarantulas!)—and other of God’s creatures!

-- The noise level is often quite high, with music blaring simultaneously from various houses, loud greetings or conversations.
+- The noise level is often high, with music blaring simultaneously from various houses and people talking loudly.